 Prior to 1978 department members wore dark/navy blue shirts with gold metallic buttons and dark/navy blue pants.
 The hat was the traditional eight-point cap.
 The winter coat was a woolen, hip-length coat called a "reefer."
 While the reefer was warm, it was bulky and very heavy.

 For the spring and fall the prescribed outer coat was a single-breasted, dress style jacket called a "blouse."
-The blouse is still in use today, but only for formal occasions.
+The blouse is still in use today, but it has become part of the dress uniform and is only for formal occasions.